 Samuel W. Gailey is the critically acclaimed debut author of Deep Winter, a novel described by The New York Times as being "Beautifully written..." and by Esquire as “Enthralling and suspenseful, like a Michael Connelly novel, but more elegantly written.”

 Internationally, Deep Winter sold out in the first three weeks of its release in France in 2014 by Gallmeister Editions.
 It is now in its third printing.
-Gallmeister, devoted to the translation of American literature, publishes authors Craig Johnson (Longmire), Larry McMurtry (Lonesome Dove), and Kurt Vonnegut.
+Gallmeister, devoted to the translation of American literature, publishes authors Craig Johnson (Longmire), Larry McMurtry (Lonesome Dove), Larry Watson (Montana 1948), and Kurt Vonnegut.

-Samuel's second, The Guilt We Carry, will be published by Oceanview Publishing later in 2018.
+Samuel's second novel, The Guilt We Carry, will be released by Oceanview Publishing in January 2019.
 Oceanview specializes in crime fiction by NY Times Best Selling authors like Patricia Gussin and fan favorites like Joe Clifford, Ward Larsen, and Margaret Fenton.